wenqizheng326/graspi_igraph/README.md

 python main.py n dimension function
 ```
 **Make sure of the following:**
   -  Replace "n" with the size of the graph you want.
-Note: n should be between 1-1000 inclusively
+Note: n should be between 1-1000 for 2D graphs and 1-100 for 3D graphs
   -  Replace "dimension" with 2D or 3D to specify if you want a 2D or 3D graph
   -  Replace "function" with either generate, filter, or shortest_path, to choose which function you want to test memory for